 I've heard the terms continuous deployment and continuous delivery used interchangeably though they are not the same.
 From what I can tell, it's pretty common for them to be understood as synonyms despite this.
 This post will simplify what CI/CD means and clarify their differences and benefits.

-At its simplest, CI means integrating code changes into the master branch often.
+At its simplest, CI means integrating code changes into the main branch often.
 It's typical, though, to connect your version control system with a continuous integration server, which will automate your tests and provide you with performance metrics for your project.
-You might add tests for code quality, test coverage and styling on top of your unit and integration tests - but if any pull request doesn't meet your threshold it cannot be added to the master code.
-Only code meeting your teams standards will be automatically integrated into master.
+You might add tests for code quality, test coverage and styling on top of your unit and integration tests - but if any pull request doesn't meet your threshold it cannot be added to the main code.
+Only code meeting your teams standards will be automatically integrated into main.

 💡 Some devs like to use an extreme feedback device (XFD) as a tangible representation of their project's health.
 I've heard of traffic light displays, water fountains, Mr. Potato Heads and, rocket launchers, being used to indicate the build status.